Philip Valerio Sibanda: Rhodesian Bush War

-After the death of Nikita Mangena in 1978, he became camp commander for the CGT (Communist Guerrilla Training) camp, located about 60 miles east of Lusaka.
-He was initially appointed to the ZIPRA High Command as chief of training however he swapped that position with Eddie “Sigoge” Mlotshwa for Chief Of Reconnaissance leading the Military Intelligence department.
+After Nikita Mangena was killed by the enemy in 1978, Sibanda became camp commander for the CGT (Communist Guerrilla Training) camp, located about 60 miles east of Lusaka.
+He was initially appointed to the ZIPRA High Command as chief of training however he swapped that position with Eddie "Sigoge" Mlotshwa for Chief Of Reconnaissance leading the Military Intelligence department.

 After independence

 Sibanda was attested into the Zimbabwe National Army at independence.
 He quickly rose through the ranks, by 1994 he was the only ex-ZIPRA cadre to have risen to the rank of major general.
+Major General Jevan Maseko was the first former ZPRA cadre to rise to that rank.

-Between October 1995 and April 1998 he became the head of United Nations Angola Verification Mission (UNAVEM III) and subsequently MONUA (Mission d’Observation des Nations Unies à l’Angola) as the Force Commander charged with peace and national reconciliation.
+Between October 1995 and April 1998 he became the head of United Nations Angola Verification Mission (UNAVEM III) and subsequently MONUA (Mission d’Observation des Nations Unies en Angola) as the Force Commander charged with peace and national reconciliation.